Onemorelight20/ruby-task/README.md

 # Coding assessment

-Functionality: you can type in Giphub username and see all the repositories of the user listed.
+Functionality: you can type in Github username and see all the repositories of the user listed.
 Also there is an option to see recently added usernames as well as delete them.

 * Ruby version 3.1.2p20, RoR version 7.0.3.1